abnaceur/hackathon-uae/README.md

 between the different dialects.
 This will be used to translate the most common words of every dialect.

+In progress Khadamati Ether [Kther] a digital currency to reward contributors to the project.

 Provided solution :
     - A translator between all arabic dialects.